 Lori, of Lee's Summit, Missouri, was 47 when she learned of the malignant mass deep within her left breast.
-She had a mastectomy less than two months later.
+She had a mastectomy less than 2 months later.
 At the time, she knew little about breast cancer, and looked to her surgeons for guidance.

 Initially, surgeons at another healthcare organization recommended moving quickly to remove her other healthy breast and reconstruct both using artificial implants, but Lori had reservations.
 Listening to her gut, she dove headlong into learning all she could about the type of cancer she had, invasive ductal carcinoma, and reconstruction options.

-"I think I as in denial for the first eight months after my diagnosis," says Lori.
+"I think I as in denial for the first 8 months after my diagnosis," says Lori.
 "But I tend to meet stressful situations head-on.
 Or maybe it felt like denial, because I was taking all these steps to overcome this challenge."

 Lori's friends bought her "Breast Cancer for Dummies."
-"I think I read it cover to cover in about two hours," she says.
+"I think I read it cover to cover in about 2 hours," she says.
 "It completely changed my thought processes.
 I knew I needed to do more research and reach out for more answers and options."

 "Lori is a very positive patient, always upbeat," says Dr. Lai.
 "She had a very serious diagnosis, but she didn't let that dictate her demeanor, and she always asked the right questions."